KarrLab/datanator/docs/intro.rst

 Overview
 ================

-What is kinetic_datanator
+What is ``kinetic_datanator``
 -------------------------

-Kinetic_datanator is a software tool allowing biomodelers to automatically set biological parameter values from experimental data and prediction tools.
+``kinetic_datanator`` is a software tool that helps biomodelers find relevant experimental data for building and calibating dynamical models of cellular biochemistry. ``kinetic_datanator`` is particularly useful for large models, such as whole-cell models, that require large amounts of data to constrain large numbers of parameters.

 A user can query kinetic_datanator with a list of biological parameters (e.g. the intracellular concentration of a ATP, ADP, and AMP) and a list of filters tailored to the model’s conditions (e.g. Organism: Bacillus subtilis, pH: 6.7, Temp: 23 °C).
 For each parameter, kinetic_datanator outputs a consensus value and the underlying data or prediction tools used to calculate the consensus.